|Home About News Library Contact|

 Each 50-year life-cycle of a building is represented by a pattern of funding over that life-cycle which increases to a high point (inflection year #1) and then decreases to a low point (inflection year #2).
 The first high-point inflection on the curve indicates the increasing funding requirements to enable the owners to effectively complete the most significant projects, within life-stage 4 (years 31-50).
 As the owners move beyond life-stage 4, funding requirements are lower and the 2nd life-cycle commences (years 51-100), albeit at a higher level that includes escalation.

-The first three information bulletins introduced the concept of building asset management, identified the variety of physical assets within a building (such as roofs and boilers) and demonstrated the importance of keeping an inventory of these assets.
-In this bulletin we start the discussion on what happens to buildings during different stages in their lifecycle, which sets the stage for the long-range planning and budgeting process Every building is unique.
+In this bulleting we look at what happens to buildings during different stages in their lifecycle, which sets the stage for the long-range planning and budgeting process Every building is unique.
 The need for maintenance, repairs and asset renewals varies depending on many factors, including: the quality of construction, design details, exposure conditions and the standard of care given by the owners and their property management team.

 Notwithstanding the differences between individual buildings, it has been determined that many buildings follow a similar pattern as they pass through different stages in their respective lifecycles.
 In this regard, five general lifecycle stages have been identified and, using the analogy of the human body, they are summarized conceptually in the figure below.